 What happens when you call the office?
 Reception will ask you when your last period was and for your email address.
 We will email you an invitation to our secure web portal, healthmyself, and send you a lab requisition and an ultrasound requisition through this.
 (Check your spam box in case the invite goes there by mistake).
-The ultrasound is needed to ensure you do not have an ectopic pregnancy (outside the uterus).
-It is helpful to get your bloodwork done the same day.
-We will notify you through the portal of your appointment with the doctor within the next 24-72 hours after the ultrasound.
+The ultrasound is helpful to ensure you do not have an ectopic pregnancy (outside the uterus, as this is a life threatening emergency).
+It is helpful to get your blood work done the same day.
+We will notify you through the portal of your appointment with the doctor within the next 24-72 hours after your blood work.

 What happens at the visit with the doctor?
 She will talk to you and make sure you are comfortable and go over some paperwork with you.
+You may have an ultrasound in the office, depending on your history and if you have had an ultrasound already.
 She will then give you your prescription so you can go pick it up at the pharmacy.
 She will go over what to expect and how and when to take your medication.

 When and where does the abortion actually happen?
-At home, 24-48 hours after taking the mifepristone, you will insert misoprostol tablets either between your teeth and your cheek (buccal) or into your vagina.
-The misoprostol tablets make the uterus cramp, you will bleed heavier than a period and the pregnancy will come out.
+24-48 hours after taking the mifepristone tablets, you will insert misoprostol tablets either between your teeth and your cheek (buccal) or into your vagina.
+The misoprostol tablets make the uterus cramp.
+You will bleed heavier than a period and the pregnancy will come out.

 How well do the drugs work?

 95% of women will be done after taking the misoprostol.
 This will be confirmed at your follow up visit in one week.
 About 0.5% of abortions with mifepristone fail and require surgery because the pregnancy is still growing.
 About 2% of women request surgery because they don’t want to wait for the bleeding to start (a delayed reaction).